shurikasa/Buildyard/README.md

   step.
 The character '!' can be used to separate list items.
 * NAME\_AUTOCONF: when set to true, the autoconf build system is used to build the project.
+* NAME\_DEB\_DEPENDS: Debian package names of dependencies.
+Used for apt-get target and Travis CI configuration files.

 ## Extending